soulspace-org/overarch/doc/design.md

 A: With :ref the reusablility of model elements in different views is archieved, which is a benefit over the diagram focused specification in the PlantUML C4 DSL, where you often have to duplicate information in the different diagrams.
+   Also the same view may be rendered in different formats, e.g. a diagram and a textual description of the elements shown in the diagram.

    Another level of reuse (and composablity) is the combination of smaller models to larger models with loading all EDN files in a directory, namespaced IDs to avoid conflicts and :ref's to refer to other model elements.

-   Even another level of reuse lies in the plain data specification and the extensible nature of EDN. you can augment models with information that is not evaluated by overarch, but maybe other tools working on the data.
+   Even another level of reuse lies in the plain data specification and the extensible nature of EDN. you can augment models with information that is not evaluated by Overarch, but maybe other tools working on the data.
 Because it is just plain data, you don't need a specific parser to read the model and view descriptions.
 And with the JSON export you can even reuse the data in languages, for which no EDN reader exists.
-So the model is not bound to overarch as a specific tool but stands for itself.
+So the model is not bound to Overarch as a specific tool but stands for itself.

-Q: **What could also be captured in an extension of the description?**
+Q: **What could also be captured in extensions of the model?**

-A: An extension of the model could make sense if there is value in the connection of the additional elements to the existing elements, e.g. to provide traceability
+A: An extension of the model could make sense if there is value in the connection of the additional elements to the existing elements, e.g. to provide traceability or insights

    Additional elements could be
+   * Concepts that have not a direct representation in the system (yet)
    * Enterprise architecture elements like capabilities
    * Business arcitecture elements like business processes
    * Functional or nonfunctional requirements and crosscutting concerns